Join us for an adventure in flavor!

 What is Mexican Street Corn?

-In it’s original form, Mexican street corn is fire roasted ears of corn seasoned with lime juice, mayo, cotija cheese and chili powder.
+In its original form, Mexican street corn is fire roasted ears of corn seasoned with lime juice, mayo, cotija cheese and chili powder.

 If you’ve never tried the combination, it may sound a little unusual.
 But trust me, it is A-mazing!